jdblischak/giladlab-midway-guide/README.md

 mkdir /project/gilad/<insert CNet ID>
 ```

-4. We have an additional 20+ TB of space in `/project2/gilad`.
-This is the
+4. We have additional shared space in `/project2/gilad`.
+This is the preferred
-   preferred location to store new data because it is regularly backed up.
-The
+   location to store new data because it is regularly backed up.
+The old storage
-   old storage location `/project` is full, so it is no longer possible to
+   location `/project` is full, so it is no longer possible to purchase
-   purchase additional space there.
-The data in `/project2/gilad` is
+   additional space there.
-   unaccessible from Midway1 compute nodes, so do not store data here if you are
-   using Midway1.
 Please create a subdirectory using your CNet ID.

 To view how much space you have available, run the command `quota`.